Description

 Using this definition on our asset we see for example:

-• Looking at the maximum days under water of 619 days in the last 5 years of Vanguard European Stock Index Fund, we see it is relatively larger, thus worse in comparison to the benchmark SPY (488 days)
+• Looking at the average time in days below previous high water mark of 189 days in the last 5 years of Vanguard European Stock Index Fund, we see it is relatively higher, thus worse in comparison to the benchmark SPY (124 days)

-• Compared with SPY (179 days) in the period of the last 3 years, the average time in days below previous high water mark of 268 days is higher, thus worse.
+• During the last 3 years, the average time in days below previous high water mark is 233 days, which is higher, thus worse than the value of 179 days from the benchmark.

 Performance (YTD)